 I was extremely fortunate to attend the Toronto premiere of Neil Breen’s latest film masterpiece Pass Thru (2016) this week…. and boy, what an incredible night it was!
 The screening itself was surprisingly packed, with angry late-comers being turned away from the sold-out theatre.
 Before the film even started, there was an excited energy resonating throughout the venue, and it was fun to overhear some of my fellow Breeniacs’ eager anticipation and speculation.
 Then the staff at The Royal Cinema played a clever little trick on the audience, blasting audio from this video through the house speakers.
 For a brief moment – when I heard Breen’s voice introducing the film – I expected the curtains to part and for the man himself to be standing there.
-For a brief moment, I was a little disappointed that he wasn’t actually there; that I was just hearing audio from a YouTube clip.
+I was a little disappointed that he wasn’t actually there; that I was just hearing audio from a YouTube clip.
 Looking back though, it was a great way to set the mood for the show because it’s so much fun listening to the filmmaker drone on about his method.

 I suspect green screen may have been involved.